tbabyuk/dcam-admin-next-demo/README.md

 ## Short Description
 A web app used by the admin team of a music school business with three main features:
 1. Authentication
-2. Tasks Manager / Planner
+2. Task Manager / Planner
 3. Teacher Hours & Pay Tracker

 ## Long Description